How to Plan a Fundraising Event: 13 Steps to Raise More

 1. Determine your fundraising event goals.

-- Measurable: We’ll use our fundraising technology to track incoming donations throughout our peer-to-peer fundraising campaign.
-We’ll also narrow this down to which donors are new or returning to inform our donor acquisition and retention strategies.
+- Measurable: We’ll use our fundraising technology to track donations, identifying new vs. returning donors to inform our acquisition and retention strategies.

-- Achievable: Our walkathon last year raised $10,000.
-Since we’ll be elevating our gamification strategy and getting our board members involved in ambassador fundraising, our goal to raise $5,000 seems reasonable and within our grasp.
+- Achievable: Last year, we raised $10,000.
+We’ll elevate our gamification strategy and get our board members involved in ambassador fundraising, so our goal to increase the amount raised by $5,000 is doable.

-- Relevant: The funds raised from our walkathon will directly support our mission to advance research and treatment options for breast cancer patients in our community.
+- Relevant: The funds will directly support our mission to advance research and treatment options for breast cancer patients in our community.

-- Time-bound: We’ll launch the peer-to-peer campaign for our walkathon one month before the event commences and end our fundraiser at midnight following our event.
-Each week, we’ll check in on our fundraising progress and make adjustments in our strategy as needed to ramp up giving.
+- Time-bound: We’ll launch the peer-to-peer campaign for our walkathon one month before the event, ending at midnight on the day of the walkathon.
+Each week, we’ll check in on our fundraising progress and adjust our strategy as needed.

 In addition to establishing a clear revenue goal, your nonprofit should also consider setting awareness and engagement objectives, including: